 SELECT * FROM kext_policy;

 - You will be presented with output similar to the following:

 The first column is the Team ID, the second column is the bundle identifier, the third column is whether or not it is allowed, the fourth column is the developer, and the last column is any flags.

 Creating a Kernel Extension Profile

 - Login to your Kandji Account and navigate to the Library section using the navigation panel.

 - Select Add New in the top right corner.

 - Select Kernel Extension Profile.

-- Optional: If you deselect Allow users to approve Kernel Extensions this will prevent all users on the Mac from allowing additional Kernel Extensions not whitelisted via a Profile, including local administrators.
+- Optional: If you deselect Allow users to approve Kernel Extensions this will prevent all users on the Mac from allowing additional Kernel Extensions not allowed via a Profile, including local administrators.

 - Input a Name for the Team ID, this is optional, but we suggest putting the vendor name for simplicity.

 - Input the Team ID we collected in the previous section, this is the identifier in the first column.

 - Under Approved Kernel Extensions you may optionally specify individual bundle identifiers; the bundle identifier for an associated Team ID can be found in the second column of the data you collected in the previous section.
 Optionally you may choose a display name for the bundle identifier.
 If needed, you can select the Add Team ID button and allow additional kernel extensions in a single profile.